ta4j/ta4j-wiki/Live-trading.md

 ## Compatibility Note

-`LiveTradingRecord` and `ExecutionFill` are still present in 0.22.x so older integrations can migrate without a sudden compile break, but the recommended path for new live code is `BaseTradingRecord` plus `TradeFill` or grouped `Trade.fromFills(...)`.
+`LiveTradingRecord` and `ExecutionFill` are deprecated compatibility APIs in 0.22.x so older integrations can migrate without a sudden compile break.
+The recommended path for new live code is `BaseTradingRecord` plus `TradeFill` or grouped `Trade.fromFills(...)`; both preserve recorded fees through `RecordedTradeCostModel`.

+## Rationale Notes (2026-04-27)

+- Rechecked this page against the trade API tightening in commit `49f3f5f8`: `TradeFill` is the current fill contract, `LiveTradingRecord` and `ExecutionFill` are deprecated compatibility surfaces, and `BaseTradingRecord` owns open-position views and fill-aware `operate(...)` paths.